Timings reflect Canadian Eastern Time

 Keynote: Building a circular economy from mine waste

 Exploring how the industry can unlock value in waste products to safely extract products.
+Disclosing how permitting needs to shift to enable a circular economy to be established.
 How does water management strategy need to develop to mitigate risk to local communities, wildlife and surrounding environment?

 Speaker